 Yes.
 If you are planning to ship your luggage and belongings in advance you can send them the Monday prior to move in day.
 If we receive items prior to this day, they will be returned to sender.
-Please address all shipments to yourself and your residence hall address and mark them HOLD FOR ARRIVAL with your move in date.
+Please address all shipments to yourself and your residence hall address.
 All items received will be stored in the storage room of your residence hall.
 Once your parcel(s) have been logged into our tracking system, you will receive a pick-up notification via your UChicago email account.
 Due to the high volume of move-in traffic, parcels may not begin being claimed until 12 PM on Saturday, September 21.
 Please plan accordingly when determining what items you plan to ship ahead of your arrival to account for this.

 What is my mailing address?

 Your mailing address is the address of your Residence Hall.
 All mail and/or packages should be addressed to you with your Residence Hall address and room number.
 Building names or simply “The University of Chicago” is not sufficient for the US Post Office, and mail addressed in this manner will be returned to sender.
 An address should read: